dharasheth29/digital-broker-app/READEME.md

-# Digital mortgage broking App
+## Digital mortgage broking App

 This app hosts 2 packages.
-One for the API and another one for the UI.
-Which are listed under
+Which are Apps, one for the API and another one for the UI.
+These are listed under

 ```
-- digital-broker/packages/api
+- digital-broker-app/packages/api
-- digital-broker/packages/ui
+- digital-broker-app/packages/ui
 ```

 To undertand, how to install / build / run each of them, go through the README.md file in the respective folder